 Piping insulation thickness must now comply with the same requirements as building space heating and cooling requirements with thickness increasing as pipe sizes increase.

 The maximum allowable piping length from the heated water source (water heater or circulated piping system) is limited by volume.
 Water supply to public lavatories is the most affected, with uncirculated lengths of piping ½” and larger being limited to a range of 6 to 24 inches.
 In order to practically achieve this requirement, hot water recirculation piping must be extended from the fixture behind the wall and back to the return system.

 As with the Plumbing Code, pumped circulation systems are required (gravity recirculation systems are no longer permitted) and circulator pump starts must be based on demand rather than by occupancy alone.
 In addition to the Plumbing Code requirement for demand control, the Energy Conservation Code requires that circulator pumps be de-energized when temperature limits are satisfied.

 This is not an exhaustive list of the recent changes, but we have highlighted a few of the significant ones.
 The International Code Council publishes summaries of significant changes in the codes as compared to the version that immediately precedes it.
 A summary of changes in both the 2012 and 2015 codes are available for immediate download at www.icc.org.

-If you have any questions about interpreting these changes or would like to discuss practical implementation of the latest requirements in your building’s plumbing system, please do not hesitate to contact Robert J. Allen, PE, CPD at firstname.lastname@example.org or (717) 845-7654.
+If you have any questions about interpreting these changes or would like to discuss practical implementation of the latest requirements in your building’s plumbing system, please do not hesitate to contact Jonathan B. Slagel, PE, LEED AP HFDP, at (717)-817-2277 or firstname.lastname@example.org.